Diogo Ressurreição

-Diogo Dias da Ressurreição (born 15 August 2000) is a Portuguese professional footballer who plays as a midfielder.
+Diogo Dias da Ressurreição (born 15 August 2000) is a Portuguese professional footballer who plays as a midfielder for Liga 3 club União de Santarém.

 Early life

 Ressurreição was born in Cascais, Portugal.
 He began playing youth football with Estoril Praia, where he played for nine years.
 He joined the youth system of 1º Dezembro in 2017.
 In April 2019, he scored a free kick goal from 60 metres out in a youth match against Alta de Lisboa.

 Club career

 In June 2018, he signed a professional contract with 1º Dezembro.

 In June 2019, he signed with FC Porto B.

 In July 2022, Ressurreição signed a three-year contract with Vitória de Guimarães B until 2025, joining on a free transfer.
 After making 19 appearances for the side in Liga Portugal 3 during the 2022-23 season, the club was relegated to the fourth tier Campeonato de Portugal for the 2023-24 season, but he did not make any appearances.
 On 2 January 2024, it was announced that his contract had been mutually terminated.

 In April 2024, Ressurreição signed with Canadian Premier League side Valour FC.
 He scored his first goal on 20 May 2024 in a 2-1 victory over HFX Wanderers FC.
 He departed the club after the 2025 season.

+In March 2026, he signed with Dobrudzha in the Bulgarian First League.